2026 Shipping Rate Changes: Two USPS Increases, Not One

-USPS Rate Changes
+USPS Rate Changes#

 The Postal Regulatory Commission approved USPS rate adjustments effective January 19, 2026, covering all domestic package services.
 Ground Advantage saw one of the steeper increases at 6.1%, while Priority Mail rose a more modest 4.4%.
 Flat Rate products, a staple for small business shippers, increased between 4.7% and 6.2%, with the Medium Flat Rate Box taking the biggest hit.
 Remember that these are retail figures.
 The commercial rates you get inside I'd Ship That start well below these numbers, so the increase lands on a much smaller base.
+This January increase was the first of two USPS pricing events in 2026: a second adjustment took effect on July 12, 2026, and it is covered in its own section below.

 | Service | Old Rate | New Rate | Change |